artemnovichkov/shortcut-box/README.md

 ## Author

-Artem Novichkov, novichkoff93@gmail.com
+Artem Novichkov, mail@artemnovichkov.com

 ## License

 The project is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](./LICENSE) file for more info.